borbware/unity-basics-course/unity-cookbook/2d-animation.md

 * Exit time:
   * Disable to make transition instant
-* Mikä tää oli
-  * Can Transition To Self

 ### Layers & parameters
 * ***Layers*** and ***parameters*** can be used to control our animation with code